odinhg/multipersistence_nix/README.md

-**TODO:**

-- [ ] Create computational (size) benchmark datasets
-- [ ] Create a wrapper for rhomboid tiling compatible with multipers
-- [ ] Create a script computing the sliced and unsliced rhomboid tiling bifiltration and the Delaunay core bifiltration for all benchmark datasets (and saves the filtration sizes).
-Could also time it, but RT needs file I/O which might not be fair.
-- [ ] Run some benchmarks
-- [ ] Implement the datasets from our experiments here.
-- [ ] Create a script for generating Hilbert functions for RT on these datasets.

 # The Rhomboid Tiling Bifiltration in 2025

 This repo contains scripts to build `rhomboidtiling` from source using an older versions of `CGAL`.